RUN WITH PERSEVERANCE

 Second, God commands us to “…Lay aside the sin which so easily ensnares us.”
 (Heb.
 12:1 NKJV).

 The Christian race is exclusively for the saints.
 No sinners can be admitted into the race (Isa 35:8).
-The ticket to join the race is the new birth experience.
-You join the Christian race the moment you put your faith in the Lord Jesus Christ and His finished work of redemption, confessing Jesus as your personal Lord and Saviour and surrendering your whole life to Him (Matt.
+The ticket to join the race is salvation – the new birth experience.
+You join the Christian race the moment you believe and confess Jesus Christ as your personal Lord and Saviour (Matt.
 7:13-14).

 The born-again believers don’t retain their sin nature after the new birth because “our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.”
 (Rom.
 6:6 NKJV).